DiarmuidHenry/PP5/README.md

 ![Product Management Product Details](/media/readme-images/product_management_product_details.png)

-When *Edit* is clicked, the superuser is taken to the same form as *Add Product*, but this time prepopulated with the relevant information from the chosen product to be updated.
+When *Edit* is clicked, the superuser is taken to the same form as *Add New Product*, but this time prepopulated with the relevant information from the chosen product to be updated.

 ![Product Management Edit Product](/media/readme-images/product_management_edit_product.png)